dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-OneDCodeDetails.md

 **Return Value**

-The start chars of the one-dimensional barcode in a byte array.
+A [Byte](https://developer.android.com/reference/java/lang/Byte){:target="_blank"} object representing the start characters of the 1D barcode.

 ### getStopCharsBytes

-The stop chars of the one-dimensional barcode in a byte array.
+Returns the stop characters of the 1D barcode in a byte array.
+Stop characters are often used to identify the end of the barcode.

 ```java
 byte[] getStopCharsBytes();